microsoft/profile-explorer/docs/docs/source-panel.md

 ##### Assembly code sections

 IIf enabled, each source line is followed by a section with the assembly instructions generated for it based on the debug info file.
-By default, the sections are collapsed and can be expanded by pressing the + button on the left of the source lines.
+By default, the sections are collapsed and can be expanded by *clicking* the + button on the left of the source lines.
 Each line of assembly has the same profiling annotations as the source lines.

 [![Profiling UI screenshot](img/source-assembly_816x233.png)](img/source-assembly_816x233.png){:target="_blank"}